excaliburjs/excaliburjs.github.io/docs/08-resources.md

 ## Using a web server

 The asset loader **only works with a web server** since it loads assets with [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
-That means you cannot use the loader when double-clicking and running an HTML file in the browser.
+That means you cannot use the loader whenrunning an HTML file locally from the file-system (e.g. a `file://` protocol URL will not work).
 The browser throws errors that will prevent you from loading assets.

 The fastest way to serve a folder of files is by using the [serve](https://npmjs.org/package/serve) NPM package.